sannidhayj20/Multimodal-Sentiment-Classification/README.md

 ## Overview

-This repository contains a comprehensive implementation of a multimodal sentiment analysis model that classifies tweets based on both text and images into four sentiment categories: "Certainly Fake," "Probably Fake," "Probably Real," and "Certainly Real."
-The model leverages RoBERTa for text encoding, DenseNet for image encoding, and a Transformer architecture for feature fusion.
-Key performance metrics tracked during training include accuracy, F1-score, and loss.
+This repository presents a comprehensive implementation of a **Multimodal Sentiment Analysis** model that classifies tweets based on both text and images into four sentiment categories: "Certainly Fake," "Probably Fake," "Probably Real," and "Certainly Real."
+The model employs **RoBERTa** for text encoding, **DenseNet** for image encoding, and a **Transformer architecture** for effective feature fusion.
+The implementation tracks key performance metrics, including accuracy, F1-score, and loss, during the training process.

 ## Table of Contents